lizTheDeveloper/cooking-for-hackers/recipes/grilled-carrots-and-mushrooms.md

 {
-	title: "Grilled Carrots and Mushrooms",
+	"title": "Grilled Carrots and Mushrooms",
-	serves: "2.3",
+	"serves": "2.3",
-	ingredients: ["carrots (bigass)(", "mushrooms", "balsamic vinegar", "olive oil", "soy sauce"],
-	tools: ["Frying pan (large)", "something move veggies around with on a hot surface", "ingredient bowls", "mandolin"],
+	"ingredients": ["carrots (bigass)", "mushrooms", "balsamic vinegar", "olive oil", "soy sauce"], "tools": ["Frying pan (large)", "something move veggies around with on a hot surface", "ingredient bowls", "mandolin"], "type": "side dish"
-	type: "side dish"
 }

 Slice some bigass carrots, maybe two or three, on your mandolin on the "thin slices" setting.
 What's that you say?
 You don't have a mandolin?
 Get your ass a mandolin.
 How the fuck do you slice veggies without a mandolin?
 With a knife?
-Get the fuck out of there with that amateur shit.
+Get the fuck out of here with that amateur shit.

 Grab some mushrooms.
 Like, a handful, maybe more depending on how much you like mushrooms.